samyarsadat/MC-Server-Config/mc_manifest_spec.md

 <br>

 ### Modrinth Resource Format
 Under the hood, [mc-image-helper](https://github.com/itzg/mc-image-helper) is used to download files from Modrinth.
-As a result, the required format is the same as with the `mc-image-helper modrinth` command, which is as follows:
+As a result, the required format is the same as with the `mc-image-helper modrinth` command.

 Modrinth projects (mods, resource packs, shader packs) can be specified with one of the following formats:
  - `<project ID>|<slug>:<release type>`
  - `<project ID>|<slug>:<version name/number>`